bri3d/VW_Flash/docs/cli.md

 `--interface J2534` (the default for the GUI) is used to communicate with a J2534 PassThru interface.
 Development was done using a Tactrix OpenPort 2 cable (available direct from Tactrix).
 This interface will connect to a Windows DLL by default, defined in constants.py.
 With some tweaking and a J2534 shared library like https://github.com/bri3d/j2534 , this can also be made to work on OSX or Linux.
 Unfortunately due to a quirk of Simos18 control units, flashing with a J2534 cable requires support for the STMIN_TX J2534 IOCTL, which many non-OpenPort devices (like Panda) do not yet support.

 `--interface SocketCAN` (the default for the command-line tools) is used to communicate via the `can0` SocketCAN interface on Linux only.

-`--interface BLEISOTP` is used to communicate via Bluetooth Low Energy firmware for an ESP32 (Macchina A0), which is available from the following repo: [[https://github.com/Switchleg1/esp32-isotp-ble-bridge/tree/BridgeLEG/main]]

 `--interface USBISOTP` is used to communicate via USB with an ESP32 running the BridgeLEG firmware.